tomcarman/sfdx-raven/README.md

 # sfdx-raven

 A plugin for the Salesforce CLI built by Tom Carman.

-I plan to add to this over time.
+At the moment there is only a single command, but a few more are under development, which I plan to add over time.

 ## Setup